omazoz/omazoz/README.md

 - 👀 I’m UX/UI designer
 - ✳️ I’m  a former student of  [1337 school](https://1337.ma/en/).
 - 💞️ I'm  a former Mentor of [GSSoc'23](https://gssoc.girlscript.tech/)
-- 🌱 I’m currently studying Software engineering at [ALX Africa](https://www.alxafrica.com/).
+- 🌱 I’m an  Alumni Software engineer at [ALX Africa](https://www.alxafrica.com/).
 - 🧚‍♀️ I'm a learning ambassador at ALX_africa ( Leadership of #cohort_northafrica14 )

 - 📫 How to reach me  :